We accredit international pharmacy degree programs to:

 We will then combine their findings into a single report for our Accreditation Committee.

-For details on the assessors skills and expertise, see the Pharmacy Program Accreditation Guide.
+For details on the assessors skills and expertise, see the Accreditation Guide.

-Our Accreditation Committee (the Committee) will review the external assessment report.
+Our Accreditation Committee (the Committee) will review the Accreditation Assessment Team Report.
 The Committee may ask for details on any aspect of the report before it decides what to recommend to the APC Board.

 The Committee may then recommend that the APC Board either: